cloudmesh-community/book/chapters/msg/graphql.md

 ### Union Types

-As the name suggests, `union` type represent the union of two or more types.
-Here is how we can define a `union` type.
+As the name suggests a `union` type represents the union of two or more types.
+The following example shows how we can define a `union` type.
 As you can see we use the `|` character to indicate the union operator.

 ```graphql
 union ComputeType = Container | VirtualMachine